integrated-application-development/delphilint/README.md

 System requirements:

 * Microsoft Edge 79.0.309 or above installed
-* PowerShell execution policy set to `Unrestricted` (see [MSDN](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scripts?view=powershell-7.4#how-to-run-a-script))
 * [RAD Studio for Delphi 11 or above](https://www.embarcadero.com/products/delphi) installed
 * [Java 11 or above](https://adoptium.net/temurin/releases/?package=jre&version=17) installed

 Installation steps:

 1. Download the packaged zip for your Delphi version from [the latest release](https://github.com/integrated-application-development/delphilint/releases/latest), or [build from source](#building-from-source).
-2. Download or compile the latest SonarDelphi release from the [SonarDelphi repository](https://github.com/integrated-application-development/sonar-delphi).
-3. Unzip the DelphiLint package folder from step 1, then run `./setup.ps1 -SonarDelphiJarLocation <path>` inside it.
+2. Unzip the folder and run the included `install.bat` script.
-4. In RAD Studio, install DelphiLint by going to Components > Install Packages and selecting the client .bpl in `%APPDATA%\DelphiLint`.
+3. In RAD Studio, install DelphiLint by going to Components > Install Packages and selecting the installed client .bpl in `%APPDATA%\DelphiLint`.

 ### Installing the VS Code companion